revou-fsse-oct24/milestone-3-habi29/README.md

 The **User Authentication** activity diagram visualizes the login process for users in the RevoBank system.
 It captures:
 - The process of entering login credentials.
 - Verification of credentials by the system.
-- Handling of incorrect login attempts.
+- Handling of incorrect login attempts (logging the attempt and sending an email notification).
 - Successful authentication leading to token generation.
 - The final outcome, whether the login succeeds or fails.